learningequality/kolibri/docs/contributing/ways_to_contribute.rst

 Help us `translate the application on Crowdin <https://crowdin.com/project/kolibri>`__.

-Give Feedback
+Give feedback
 -------------

+You can ask questions, make suggestions, and report issues in the `community forums <https://community.learningequality.org/>`__.

-`Report issues on github <https://github.com/learningequality/kolibri/issues>`__.
-Please search the existing issues first to see if it's already been reported.
+If you have found a bug and are comfortable using Github and Markdown, you can create a `Github issue <https://github.com/learningequality/kolibri/issues>`__.
+Please search the existing issues first to see if it's already been reported, and make sure to use the template.

-If you are reporting a bug, please include:
+If you are reporting an issue, please include:

-* Your operating system name and version.
+* Your operating system name and version
-* Any details about your local setup that might be helpful in troubleshooting.
+* Any details about your local setup that might be helpful in troubleshooting
-* Detailed steps to reproduce the bug.
+* Detailed steps to reproduce the bug

 If you are proposing a new feature or giving feedback on an existing feature: